purescript-contrib/purescript-form-urlencoded/.github/CONTRIBUTING.md

-# Contributing to Form UrlEncoded
+# Contributing to Form URLEncoded

 Thanks for your interest in contributing to `form-urlencoded`!
 We welcome new contributions regardless of your level of experience or familiarity with PureScript.